caspergrl/GT-UX-UI-Dec2022-June2023/09-week/02-lesson.md

 Review

 ## SLIDE 40
+A sitemap is *not* a UI component, but it can help inform UI navigation.

+As UI designers, we need to consider the navigation scheme of our websites.

 ***Why are they called "schemes"?*** A scheme is a plan or strategy—something organized to put an idea, or plan, into effect.
 The term is often applied to marketing, architecture, construction, and, er, organized crime.

-As UI designers, we need to consider the navigation scheme of our websites.

-### Sitemap Scheme and Structure Lead to a UI

-A sitemap is *not* a UI, but it can help inform UI navigation.

 ## SLIDE 41
 **Why use navigation schemes?**